Rasmoh/cactbot/README.md

 ### Evaluation

 By testing every permutation of the grid and starting scratched-off square, we can evaluate how well a particular solving strategy fares versus the ideal (where you always select the line with the highest payout).
-There are only about 3.2 million of these permutations, so it's a reasonable computation.
-So you don't have to run the evaluation function yourself, here are the (cleaned up) results:
+There are only about 3.2 million of these permutations.

+#### Summed EV strategy

+Here are the results for the summed EV strategy presented above:

 * Runtime: ~5 minutes
 * Permutations tested: 3265920